Optimal error analysis of an interior penalty virtual element method for fourth-order singular perturbation problems: Acknowledgements

 \section{Acknowledgements}

 FF was partially supported by the National Natural Science Foundation of China (NSFC) grant 12401528 and the Fundamental Research Funds for the Central Universities, No. 30924010837.
-YY was supported by NSFC grant No. 12301561, the Key Project of Scientific Research Project of Hunan Provincial Department of Education (No. 24A0100), the Science and Technology Innovation Program of Hunan Province (No. 2025RC3150) and the 111 Project (No. D23017).
+YY was partially supported by NSFC grant (No.\ 12301561), the Key Project of Scientific Research Project of Hunan Provincial Department of Education (No.\ 24A0100), the Science and Technology Innovation Program of Hunan Province (No.\ 2025RC3150) and the general program of Hunan Provincial Natural Science Foundation (No.\ 2026JJ50003).
+This research was supported in part by the 111 Project (No.\ D23017), and Program for Science and Technology Innovative Research Team in Higher Educational Institutions of Hunan Province of China.